Teak Furniture Buyer's Guide

 The most important thing to know is that the best (new) teak furniture is always sold without any type of finish on it.

-Pre-finished furniture almost always has something to hide.
+Teak furniture that is sold with a finish on it is always hiding something.
+Always.
 The finish might be hiding flaws or bad construction techniques or very poor quality materials - sometimes all of the above.

 Sometimes the furniture is imported into the U.S. with a mystery finish already applied.
 It looks great in the dealer's showroom but these types of finish are usually not suitable for outdoor use and they soon fail.
 Removing these finishes can be extremely difficult.